Weight gain, crushing fatigue, the inability to sleep…

 - Frustration or changes in emotion from job/work/social life

-- Complete lack of exercise or sedentary lifestyle
+- Complete lack of exercise or a sedentary lifestyle

 - Recent illness or sickness